zhangguangyan/debian-mini-desktop/README.md

+End-to-end (EZE) testing of the System of Record (SoR) is executed using the JavaScript testing framework, Jest.
+However, in accordance with the Software Development Life Cycle (SDLC) requirements, the test results must be documented in a Zephyr report.
+Manually creating these Zephyr reports within JIRA is time-consuming.
+Therefore, it's crucial that we devise a solution for automatically updating the Zephyr report in JIRA, thereby increasing efficiency and reducing manual labor.

 ### Reflecting on your experiences working with me on Core Interfaces, what have observed me do effectively that added value.
 What could I do differently next time to achieve even better outcomes?

 Sure, here are ten example responses, each within 150 words: